URGENT ALERT

 The Context

-Nigeria is home to an urgent health and humanitarian crisis: nearly 8 million people are in need of urgent humanitarian assistance, 80% of whom are women and children.
-It has the second highest infant mortality rate and the fourth highest maternal mortality rate in the world.
-Poverty is widespread and 26.5 million people are projected to face acute hunger in 2024.
+Nigeria is home to a health and humanitarian crisis: nearly 8 million people are in need of urgent humanitarian assistance, 80% of whom are women and children.
+It has the third highest infant mortality rate and the fourth highest maternal mortality rate in Africa.
+Poverty is widespread and 33 million people are projected to face acute hunger in 2025.
 Nigeria has also experienced over a decade of armed conflict, which has resulted in around 3 million internally displaced people (IDPs).
-Health needs are widespread, with the most serious health threats including food insecurity and infectious diseases such as malaria and HIV/AIDS, but the country’s health system suffers from poor infrastructure and a health worker shortage.
+Health needs are widespread, with food insecurity and infectious diseases such as malaria and HIV/AIDS being the most serious, but the country’s health system suffers from poor infrastructure and a health worker shortage.

 Our Impact